-- (a) Where employees, who have completed probation and are required to wear safety approved footwear in the performance of their regular duties, upon production of a receipt, will be reimbursed an annual footwear allowance of \$120. - (b) The Employee may purchase required footwear from a vendor of their choosing.
+(a) The count team employees, who have completed probation and are required to wear safety approved footwear in the performance of their regular duties, upon production of a receipt, will be reimbursed an annual footwear allowance of \$120.

+(b) The Employee may purchase required footwear from a vendor of their choosing.